cloudbiskuit/notefort/README.md

 My primary goal is to demonstrate my expertise in modern cloud architecture design and industry-standard deployment strategies.

-## Bridging the Gap
-As a cloud engineer, building applications may seem outside the scope of infrastructure and systems management.
-However, a hands-on understanding of the application development process enables more effective collaboration with developers.
-You'll speak the language of developers, understand their challenges, and propose cloud solutions that integrate with the application's needs.

-Building NOTEFORT reinforced my understanding of infrastructure from a developer’s perspective.
-It can do the same for you.

 ## Application Design
 NOTEFORT ensures availability of your notes through a decoupled backend microservices architecture even if individual services experience downtime.